Skin-on-Frame Kayak compared to a commercial Sea Kayak

 Price: $4200 Materials: included in the $1300 class

 The length at the waterline is close to being equal, but the Tiderace has a long bow.
-I’m not sure what advantages that gives, but the Gleenland eskimos had similar long bows, and the Aleutians had the blunt nose, so I guess they both work.
+I’m not sure what advantages that gives, but the Gleenland Natives had similar long bows, and the Aleutians had the blunt bow, so I guess they both work.
+They are undoubtedly tweaks for different paddling and hunting conditions.

 The SOF has no bulkheads and no hatches.
-Floatation is achieved by float bags, and gear can be put under or inside the float bags.
+Flotation is achieved by float bags, and gear can be put under or inside the float bags.
 The internal volume of the SOF kayak is larger, so touring should be possible.
+Can the SOF roll?
+I have yet to prove it, but the Aleut didn’t do wet exits.
+To wet exit in the Arctic ocean was suicide, and they had to learn to roll.

 The skeg of the Tiderace was about as much trouble as it was a benefit.
 It would deploy itself and make it very hard to turn.